The visitor center has a pamphlet (200 yen), a 100 Famous Castles stamp, and restrooms.

 July 6, 2025

-If you're a castle enthusiast, two hours will be a tough time for you if you make the full circuit, stopping off at the visitor center and sightseeing.
-There are many areas where the ground is rough, so hiking boots or sneakers are recommended.
+For castle enthusiasts, two hours might not be enough time to see the entire castle grounds, including the visitor center and sightseeing.
+There are many areas with uneven terrain, so hiking boots or sneakers are recommended.

-Access is difficult unless you have a car.
+Access is difficult without a car.